 Table of Contents

 For webmasters and online businesses, organic traffic from search engines is very important because of the quality of the traffic.
-That’s why every business or webmaster wants to rank higher on Google so that they can get more organic traffic and customers.
-Everyone is doing this to rank higher.
+That’s why every business or webmaster wants to rank higher on Google so they can get more organic traffic and customers.
+Everyone is trying hard to rank higher.

 On the other side, Google wants to provide more accurate and useful content to its users (who are searching on Google).
-So Google continually improves its technology and the algorithms to provide more useful and genuine content to users as well as to prevent low-quality and spammy sites from ranking higher on Google.
+In 2020, Google found & removed more than 20 billion spam pages per day.
+So Google continually improves its technology and algorithms to provide more useful and genuine content to users as well as to prevent low-quality and spammy sites from ranking higher on Google.

 “An ideal (perfect) search engine shows only one result.“

-But don’t worry, there is no ideal search engine because it is almost impossible to build a perfect search engine that shows only one result for a given query.
+But don’t worry, there is no ideal search engine because it is almost impossible to build a perfect search engine that shows only one result for the given query.

 Google continually changes its algorithms to provide genuine and correct information to users.
 These days Google is rolling out more updates than before.
-According to Google, they have released more than 3200 updates in the last year only while in 2012 Google released only 655 updates only.
+According to Google, they have released more than 3500 updates in the last year while in 2012 Google released only 655 updates only.

 Now, Google releases an average of 9 updates each day.
 This is the reason for the fluctuations in your rankings that you may have noticed for your keywords.

-In this year (2020), Google also has released various algorithm updates including major ones like Google January Core Update, Google 4th May Core Updates, etc.
+In 2022, Google also released various algorithm updates including major ones like Google Core Updates, Google Helpful Content Update, etc.

 Google keeps its algorithms and changes confidential.
-They only announce some updates that are major-big updates.
+They only announce some updates that are major updates.
 These Google Algorithm updates also impact the rankings of websites.

 What is a Google Penalty?

-A Google Penalty is the negative hit to a website’s ranking because of not following the best practices of Webmaster Guidelines.
+A Google Penalty is a negative hit to a website’s ranking because of not following the best practices of Webmaster Guidelines.

 When a website notices a sudden drop in website rankings then SEOs call it a Google Penalty.
 This means Google penalized that website for unusual activities.

-But in reality, a sudden drop in a website’s traffic and visibility is not a Google penalty.
-Google penalty could be one of the reasons for that.
+But in reality, a sudden drop in a website’s traffic and visibility is not a Google penalty (We’ll talk later about it in this guide).
+A Google penalty could be one of the reasons for that.
 There could be many reasons for the sudden traffic drop on a website.
-And we need to deep dive to know if Google penalty impacted your website’s traffic.
-(We’ll discuss later in this guide)
+We need to deep dive to know if the Google penalty has impacted your website’s traffic.
+(We’ll discuss this later in this guide)